summyalena/alx-system_engineering-devopxx/0x01-shell_permissions/README.md

 File 16-if_only creates a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+File 100-Star_Wars creates a script that will play the StarWars IV episode in the terminal.

+File 101-man_holberton creates a Holberton man page.